lfost42/franchise/README.md

 3. Provide an option to exclude stores from the list of locations.
 4. Improve time complexity.
 5. Return the top 5 pairs of locations that are furthest apart from each other.

+## Origins

+This project culminated the C# segment of the Software Engineering course at True Coders (https://truecoders.io).
+The coding challenge was to parse a csv file of approximately 300 Taco Bell locations and determine which two are furthest apart from one another.